 A few years later, starting in 1991, Frida became an environmentalist, appearing on fairs and galas, and formed a short lived supergroup, "Artister för Miljö", to raise awareness of the environment.
 Five years later, she marked her music comeback with her album "Djupa andetag".
 The album featured her singles, "Även en blomma", "Ögonen", and "Alla mina bästa år", as well as her self-composed album track, "Kvinnor som springer".
 Frida became a princess through her marriage to Prince Heinrich Ruzzo Reuss (of Plauen) in 1992.
 The marriage lasted until Reuss died of lymphoma in 1999.

-Since 1987, Frida has appeared as a guest singer, most notably with Swedish duo Ratata, Deep Purple keyboardist Jon Lord, and Dan Daniell.
+Since 1987, Frida has appeared as a guest singer, most notably with Swedish duo Ratata, Deep Purple keyboardist Jon Lord, Dan Daniell, and jazz trumpeter Arturo Sandoval.